Stock events for Keros Therapeutics, Inc. (KROS)

 KROS’s Geographic footprint

-Keros Therapeutics is headquartered in Lexington, Massachusetts, United States.
-Clinical trials for KER-050 are being conducted across North America and Europe.
+Keros Therapeutics, Inc. is headquartered in Lexington, Massachusetts, United States.
+The company conducts global Phase 3 clinical trials for elritercept (KER-050), with activities across North America and Europe.

 KROS Corporate Image Assessment